egemengol/site/content/_index.md

     </div>
     <div class="project-content">
       <a href="https://kindlepathy.com" target="_blank"><h3>Kindlepathy</h3></a>
-      <p>Kindlepathy was created out of a desire to seamlessly read web content on a Kindle.
-It's a tool that takes articles and blog posts from the web and reformats them into a clean, lightweight HTML version, perfect for the Kindle's browser.
-This solves the common frustrations of navigating clunky websites on the Kindle or cluttering your device library with many individual files.
-The core idea is to provide a focused and pleasant reading experience for web-based material on an e-reader.</p>
+      <p>Kindlepathy offers a clean, lightweight HTML version of web articles and blog posts for easy reading on your Kindle's browser.
+Enjoy a focused reading experience for web content on your e-reader without website clutter.</p>
     </div>
   </div>
 </div>